Scottsdale Reserve: Murrumbidgee riparian corridor

-Scottsdale in conjunction with the Upper Murrumbidgee Demonstration Reach have planted a 6km habitat corridor between Bredbo and the Colinton Gorge.
-This corridor will improve the habitat for the threatened murray cod, macquarie perch and trout cod.
+Scottsdale in conjunction with the Upper Murrumbidgee Demonstration Reach have planted a 6 km habitat corridor between Bredbo and the Colinton Gorge.
+This corridor will improve the habitat for the threatened Murray cod, Macquarie perch and trout cod.
 Trials of long-stem planting in the riparian verge of species such as Eucalyptus viminalis, in conjunction with 17,000 Poa labillardierei are underway.
 Areas along the riparian corridor that have been less intensively grazed host a greater abundance and variety of shrubs from the grassy box woodlands community.
 Increasing the abundance of shrubs is an important component of creating a more complex vegetation structure that will support a wider variety and abundance of bird species.

 Most of the riparian zone along the Murrumbidgee is privately owned land.
 Stock access to water along the Murrumbidgee has had a particularly severe impact on the vegetation and habitat through trampling, grazing and erosion.
 While fencing can be erected in an attempt to control stock access, native herbivores such as kangaroos and wallabies cause as much damage as stock and are relatively unaffected by fencing.

 Fauna

 Scottsdale Reserve is home to a number of different animals – some native and some exotic.
-Threatened species include rosenberg’s monitor (Varanus rosenbergi), the speckled warbler (Pyrrholaemus sagittatus), brown treecreeper (Climacteris picumnus), macquarie perch (Macquaria australasica) and striped legless lizard (Delma impar).
+Threatened species include Rosenberg's monitor (Varanus rosenbergi), the speckled warbler (Pyrrholaemus sagittatus), brown treecreeper (Climacteris picumnus), Macquarie perch (Macquaria australasica) and striped legless lizard (Delma impar).
 The latter two species have specific conservation programs underway at Scottsdale.